- Where can I find Glowforge technical specifications?

 - How loud is Glowforge?

-Glowforge has a custom CO2 laser tube operating at 10,600 nm averages 40W for Basic Model and 45W for Pro Model.
+Glowforge has a custom CO2 laser tube operating at 10,600 nm that averages 40W for Glowforge Plus and 45W for Glowforge Pro.

-The Glowforge bed can accommodate materials measuring 18” x 20.4”.
-The maximum printable area is 11.5 x 20.4”, and it’s reduced somewhat when the laser operates at high speed, as it can take space for the laser to decelerate.
-There’s a tray for materials that are up to 0.5” thick, or the tray can be removed to accommodate materials up to 2” thick.
+The Glowforge Plus bed can accommodate materials measuring 12 in x 20.4 in (30.4 cm x 51.8 cm).
+The maximum printable area is approximately 11 in (27.9 cm) deep and 19.5 in (49.5 cm) wide.
+It’s reduced somewhat when the laser operates at high speed, as it can take space for the laser to decelerate.
+There’s a tray for materials that are up to 0.5 in (1.2 cm) thick, or the tray can be removed to accommodate materials up to 2 in (5 cm) thick.

-The Glowforge Pro has a passthrough slot to accommodate material that is up to 20” wide, up to 1/4" thick, and as long as you want.
+Glowforge Pro has a Passthrough slot to accommodate material that is up to 20.4 in (51.8 cm) wide, up to 1/4 in (0.6 cm) thick, and as long as you want.